 If you’re struggling to manage rising health insurance costs, you’re not alone.
 More than 4 in 10 consumers are having difficulty paying their monthly health insurance premiums.
-As a result, many are cutting back on other monthly expenses, a new survey shows.
+As a result, many are cutting back on other monthly expenses, a 2019 survey shows.

 HealthPocket, a website that provides information on health plans, surveyed 1,000 consumers between the ages of 18 and 64 to find out how heavily health insurance costs affect them.
 It found that many consumers are feeling financially squeezed.